cositools/cosi-data-challenge-1/README.md

 ### Response Matrix

 The response matrix (R) for Compton telescopes represents the probability that a photon with energy E initiating from Galactic coordinates $(l,b)$ interacts in the detector resulting in an event with measured energy E’ and scattering angles $(\phi,\chi,\psi)$.
-This is a matrix that is 2 dimensions larger $(l,b)$ than the CDS and describes the transformation between image space and the CDS, taking into account the accurate response of the instrument.
+The probability distribution is normalized to match the total effective area of the instrument, which allows us to go from counts to physicsal paramters.
+The matrix that encodes this information is 2 dimensions larger $(l,b)$ than the CDS and describes the transformation between image space and the CDS, taking into account the accurate response of the instrument.
 We build the response matrix through large MEGAlib simulations of an isotropic source.

 <img width="965" alt="Screen Shot 2022-10-16 at 11 05 26 PM" src="https://user-images.githubusercontent.com/33991471/196080645-6f1eecb9-a34a-489f-ae7c-79f43224ae32.png">

 ### Sky Model

-For forward-folding analyses methods, we assume a source sky distribution, referred to as the sky model (S).
+For forward-folding analyses methods, we assume a source sky distribution, referred to as the sky (or signal) model (S).
 The sky model in image space can be simply a point source or it can be a complicated diffuse model.
+The sky model also contains the spectral and polarization assumptions.
 This model is convolved with the instrument response matrix, and includes knowledge of the instrument aspect during observations, to determine the representation of the sky model in the CDS.
 For example, here we are showing this for a simple point source, and we regain the expected cone-shape in the CDS.

 <img width="1065" alt="Screen Shot 2022-10-16 at 11 06 10 PM" src="https://user-images.githubusercontent.com/33991471/196080720-dc1db3c5-0bee-4843-b8d5-ddb936745bb1.png">